-- Mortgage- and Asset-Backed Securities Risks Mortgage- and asset-backed securities represent interests in "pools" of mortgages or other assets, including consumer loans or receivables held in trust.
+- Mezzanine Securities Risk Mezzanine securities carry the risk that the issuer will not be able to meet its obligations and that the equity securities purchased with the mezzanine investments may lose value. - Mortgage- and Asset-Backed Securities Risks Mortgage- and asset-backed securities represent interests in "pools" of mortgages or other assets, including consumer loans or receivables held in trust.
 Mortgage- and asset-backed securities are subject to credit, interest rate, prepayment and extension risks.
 These securities also are subject to risk of default on the underlying mortgage or asset, particularly during periods of economic downturn.
+Small movements in interest rates (both increases and decreases) may quickly and significantly reduce the value of certain mortgage-backed securities. - Preferred Securities Risk Preferred securities may pay fixed or adjustable rates of return.
+Preferred securities are subject to issuer-specific and market risks applicable generally to equity securities.
+In addition, a company's preferred securities generally pay dividends only after the company makes required payments to holders of its bonds and other debt.
+For this reason, the value of preferred securities will usually react more strongly than bonds and other debt to actual or perceived changes in the company's financial condition or prospects.
+Preferred securities of smaller companies may be more vulnerable to adverse developments than preferred securities of larger companies.

-Small movements in interest rates (both increases and decreases) may quickly and significantly reduce the value of certain mortgage-backed securities. - Repurchase Agreements and Purchase and Sale Contracts Risk If the other party to a repurchase agreement or purchase and sale contract defaults on its obligation under the agreement, the Fund may suffer delays and incur costs or lose money in exercising its rights under the agreement.
+- Repurchase Agreements and Purchase and Sale Contracts Risk If the other party to a repurchase agreement or purchase and sale contract defaults on its obligation under the agreement, the Fund may suffer delays and incur costs or lose money in exercising its rights under the agreement.
 If the seller fails to repurchase the security in either situation and the market value of the security declines, the Fund may lose money. - Reverse Repurchase Agreements Risk Reverse repurchase agreements involve the sale of securities held by the Fund with an agreement to repurchase the securities at an agreed-upon price, date and interest payment.
 Reverse repurchase agreements involve the risk that the other party may fail to return the securities in a timely manner or at all.
 The Fund could lose money if it is unable to recover the securities and the value of the collateral held by the Fund, including the value of the investments made with cash collateral, is less than the value of the securities.
 These events could also trigger adverse tax consequences for the Fund.
-In addition, reverse repurchase agreements involve the risk that the interest income earned in the investment of the proceeds will be less than the interest expense. - U.S. Government Issuer Risk Treasury obligations may differ in their interest rates, maturities, times of issuance and other characteristics.
-Obligations of U.S. Government agencies and authorities are supported by varying degrees of credit but generally are not backed by the full faith and credit of the U.S. Government.
-No assurance can be given that the U.S. Government will provide financial support to its agencies and authorities if it is not obligated by law to do so.
+In addition, reverse repurchase agreements involve the risk that the interest income earned in the investment of the proceeds will be less than the interest expense.